 This technical advisory is one in a series of advisories provided by the Governor's Office of Planning and Research (OPR) as a service to professional planners, land use officials, and CEQA practitioners.
-OPR issues technical guidance on issues that broadly affect the practice of land use planning and the California Environmental Quality Act (CEQA) (Pub.
+OPR issues technical assistance on issues that broadly affect the practice of land use planning and the California Environmental Quality Act (CEQA) (Pub.
 Resources Code, § 21000 et seq.).
+(Gov. Code, § 65040, subds. (g), (l), (m).)
 The purpose of this document is to provide advice and recommendations, which agencies and other entities may use at their discretion.
+This document does not alter lead agency discretion in preparing environmental documents subject to CEQA.
 This document should not be construed as legal advice.